y29r/tome-docs/docs/API.md

 !!! tip "Returns"
 	1. `#!luau cleanUp: () -> ()` &mdash; A clean up function to remove the callback.

 Adds a callback function into the Tome that listens for when the Tome gets destroyed.
-The callback will recieve the same arguments that were passed in `#!luau Tome:Destroy`.
+The callback will recieve the same arguments that were passed in [Tome:Destroy].
 This can act as a sort of Signal.

 Optionally you can provide OnDestroyParams that affect when and how the callback gets called.

 Currently the supported parameters are:
 `Synchronous`: Will call the callback using `task.spawn` instead of directly calling it.
 This is useful if you know the callback will yield.
 `Deferred`: Will call the callback using `task.defer`.
 This takes priority over `Synchronous`, but `Synchronous` must be defined as true.
 `RemoveOnDestroy`: Will call the callback, and then remove it from the Tome.
-In cases like this, it's better to use `#!luau Tome:Add(YOUR_CALLBACK)` which does the same thing, while being more inline with Tome.
+In cases like this, it's better to use [Tome:Add] which does the same thing, while being more inline with Tome.

 !!! note ""
 	By default, `Synchronous` is set to true.
 This is to prevent hard yielding.
 If for whatever reason you need the Tome callback thread to yield, you can manually set it to false.